Catalinaisacat/catalinaisacat.github.io/_pages/about.md

 ## Projects:
 ### Attention
-**Does information entropy drive attention?
-How?
+**How do humans allocate attention in multiple object tracking?
 (Supervisor: Zhong-Lin Lu)**

-In our daily lives, we tend to pay attention to things that provide a lot of information (like short videos) rather than things that offer little information (like a blank piece of paper on your desk).
-This natural process helps our brains process information more efficiently, allowing us to prioritize new information and get a better understanding of our surroundings.
-We are proposing a new model for bottom-up visual attention based on Bayesian adaptive estimation and mutual information.
+In our daily lives, the human brain continuously processes a dynamic stream of visual input.
+However, our brain has limited computational resources to process them.
+To track important moving objects instead of getting lost in massive data, attention plays an important role here enabling us to selectively focus on certain stimuli while filtering out others.
+For example, when playing basketball, we focus on the moving basketball and may neglect irrelevant objects such as a walking passerby.
+This raises a key question: How does the brain efficiently direct attention to track multiple objects in dynamic environments?
+In this research, we propose a process model based on Bayesian adaptive estimation and information gain to explain the allocation of attention in multiple object tracking.

 <hr style="border: 0.5px solid #f0f0f0; margin: 15px 0;">
 **What is the representation of attention?
 (Supervisor: Xing Tian)**

-It is a long way to go from “seeing” information as massive amounts of basic visual features to “understanding” them as knowledge, at which stage do we select them?
-This question (representation of attention) has been under debate for decades.
-Some believe that selection is solely based on basic visual features, while others believe that selection can also happen after grouping.
-In this study, we designed a novel visual search paradigm with eye-tracking and seeked to offer strong evidence for the later hypothesis.
+Visual information is selectively processed in our brain.
+But at what state of visual processing does attention operate is unclear and has been under debate for decades.
+Early selection theory argue that attention operates at the earliest stages of perception, selecting specific visual features.
+While late selection theory believes that attention can also act after perceptual grouping has occurred.
+To address this ongoing debate, we design a novel visual search paradigm using eye-tracking to provide strong empirical evidence for the late selection theory.

 <hr style="border: 0.5px solid #f0f0f0; margin: 15px 0;">
 ### Planning
 **How do humans plan?
 (Supervisor: Wei Ji Ma)**

 Planning is a complex cognitive process that requires mental stimulation for future scenarios.
-A traditional psychological method to investigate planning is called the “think-aloud” method.
-In this study, we revived this method in a game called 4-in-a-row.
-We recorded the free narration when participants were solving puzzles that required planning.
-We coded the narrations into a set of qualitative and quantitative metrics that offer a comprehensive understanding of human planning and inspired us to build new models.
+In this research, we study human planning with a game called 4-in-a-row.
+Unlike more complicated games like chess, 4-in-a-row offers a simpler, more accessible framework for studying planning.
+Previously, our lab proposed a computational cognitive model that can predict human moves in the game.
+To test this model and gain deeper insights for planning, we revive the traditional psychological method “think-aloud protocol”, which has been used to study how experts play chess (de Groot 1946).
+Our findings will help refine the existing model and provide new insights into human planning.

 <em style="color: #4b6aa1;"><a href="/images/thinkaloud_poster.pdf" style="color: #4b6aa1; text-decoration: none;" target="_blank">Click here for viewing the poster</a></em>